Query extension language basics

 $SalesforceCase_SimilarCases (caseNumber: '{!CaseNumber}' , subject: '{!>Subject}' )

-When a variable is included in a query extension expression, its values may contain special characters that can be interpreted by the Coveo query syntax and produce undesired behavior or errors (see Query syntax).
+When a variable is included in a query extension expression, its values may contain special characters that can be interpreted by Coveo query syntax and produce undesired behavior or errors.

-Enclose the variable in a no syntax block to prevent the Coveo query syntax from interpreting it in error.
-No syntax blocks use the <@- and -@> delimiters.
+Enclose the variable in a no syntax block to prevent Coveo query syntax from interpreting it in error.
+No syntax blocks use the delimiters <@- and -@>.

-You use the $some query extension on the myDescription variable.
-Because the content of the myDescription variable is entered by end users, it’s likely that it will sometimes contain special characters:
+For example, you use the $some query extension on the myDescription variable.
+Because the content of the myDescription variable is entered by users, it’s likely that it will sometimes contain special characters:

 $some(keywords: <@- myDescription -@>)

-If you have query pipeline thesaurus rules, ensure that your keywords aren’t enclosed in quotes when you want them to be expanded by the thesaurus (see Manage thesaurus rules).
+If you have query pipeline thesaurus rules, ensure that your keywords aren’t enclosed in quotes when you want them to be expanded by the thesaurus.

 What’s next?